lemonslady/Huffman-Coding-Playground/README.md

 # And now the Playground

-The **HuffEncoder** app is for iOS and the goal is to compress and decompress a selected .txt file, using the Huffman Coding Algorithm.
+~~The **HuffEncoder** app is for iOS and the goal is to compress and decompress a selected .txt file, using the Huffman Coding Algorithm.~~

+The **HuffEncoder** is an app playground for compressing text inputs using the Huffman Coding Algorithm, and displays the size of the compressed and decompressed data using Swift Charts.

 App Icon made by me: